-It is not easy to pick one best pair of nail clippers overall.
-Everyone has different needs and what is the best for someone depends on factors such as their level of experience and the age of their cats.
+It is not easy to pick the best pair of nail clippers overall.
+Everyone has different needs and what is best for someone depends on factors such as their level of experience and the age of their cats.

 However, if we had to pick one pair of clippers that would be a great choice regardless of the factors above, we’d recommend the CleanHouse Pets Dog and Cat Nail Clippers, with Pet Safety Guard & Lock.

-These are pretty unique clippers as they combine a small size, a quick protection guard and can also be handled by people with big hands (they are pliers style, not scissors).
-The quality of the blades, is a given, like for all the other clippers reviewed in this article.
+These are pretty unique clippers as they combine small size, quick protection guard and, ease of use, even for people with big hands (they are pliers style, not scissors).
+The quality of the blades is guaranteed by the reputable Cleanhouse brand.

 As always, feel free to let us know what was your experience with any of these or other nail clippers in the comments below 🙂